vaeriants/mila-paper-webpage/index.md

 data, etc.

-There exists many ways to model the structure of a multivariate distribution, such as (1) autoregressive models which assume the joint probability of the random variables can be factorized as a product of distributions, (2) energy-based model that define the interaction, or compatibility between the values of the random variables, and (3) latent-variable models that assume there exists an unobserved latent variate which can often be thought of as a lower dimensional representation of the data.
+There exists many ways to model the structure of a multivariate distribution, such as
+   (1) **autoregressive models** which assume the joint probability of the random variables can be factorized as a product of distributions,
+   (2) **energy-based models** that define the interaction, or compatibility between the values of the random variables, and (3) **latent-variable models** that assume there exists an unobserved latent variate which can often be thought of as a lower dimensional representation of the data.

 We focus on the last category in this monograph, as for the problems that we are going to visit it is a natural assumption to make.